rlbarter/reproducibility-workflow/README.md

 Original raw data files data should be backed up on something like Google Drive, Dropbox or Box.
 The raw data itself should never be touched manually.
 Instead, you should have scripts or notebooks that load the raw data into an R or Python environment for in-environment data manipulation (this will not modify the raw data files themselves).

+Any data that is produced by code should be saved in the `data/processed_data/` subdirectory.

 ### Documents

+This is a good place to keep meeting notes, data dictionaries, and any other associated materials.

 ### Code